 Let's take the God idea and consider what happens to our three philosophies.
 Initially they subdivide into five, and then they subdivide again into seven (theistic and deistic).
 Kind of like symmetry breaking in a field theory, a simple picture becomes more intricate when we factor in extra information.

 I’ve summarised these positions in a nifty diagram and tried to give the name of the philosophical position they describe, although some of them don’t have names (well, they probably do, just not names I’m aware of...any help?).

 You can see why this causes problems.
 Seven philosophical positions all disagreeing with each other and this is for just one supernatural claim.
 Religions such as Taoism would fall into one of the atheist categories, but they are still religions.
-And what about deists?
-Technically they do not believe in a theistic God, so they are a - theistic.
-Would we therefore call them (perhaps logically) atheists who believe in God?
 We would get a different grid entirely if we then talked about a supernatural claim like the soul, reincarnation, the afterlife etc.

 And even looking at this one supernatural claim leads to confusions.
 Two negative atheists could completely disagree on whether you can prove the existence of God.
 An empiricist who doesn't believe in God will still disagree with an empiricist who does.
 And so on.

 The argument we have to have is much more nuanced than “Science vs religion” or “atheism vs religion”.
 There are multiple factions arguing about what we can know, how we can know it and whether it applies to God or not.